titech-cps/titech-cps.github.io/tutorial_en.md

     - Command-line toolset distributed with the official development framework (ESP-IDF)
     - You should install Arduino Core for ESP32 and M5Stack Library as separate components

-The reset of this section describes how to set up a cross-development environment for M5Stack in which you can upload your programs via USB cable.
+The rest of this section describes how to install and set up the development environment listed above.
 Other options, for example, setting up cloud-based development environments or methods for uploading programs via WiFi are skipped for now.

-* First, you need to install USB-UARD driver
+* First, you need to install USB-UART driver to connect your PC to M5Stack.
 * Then, you can choose either of the following:
     - Arduino IDE
     - PlatformIO
-    - ESP-IDF
+    - ESP-IDF (with command line tools)

 ### Installing USB-UART Driver

-M5Stack has a Silicon Labs CP2014 USB-UART adapter as the communication interface to the host PC.
+M5Stack is equipped with a Silicon Labs CP2014 USB-UART adapter as the communication interface to the host PC.
 Download an appropriate device driver for your PC from the following link and follow the instructions along with the driver.

 * [https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers)

-If successfully installed, you can find the following USB-serial port when you connect M5Stack to your PC via a USB cable.
+If the device driver is successfully installed, you should be able to find the following USB-serial port when you connect M5Stack to your PC via a USB cable.

 * Mac: `/dev/cu.SLAB_USBtoUART`
 * Linux: `/dev/ttyUSB0`